 • They research new technologies and developing products to find more efficient ways of building homes.

-HBASC Members are Community-minded
+HHBASC Members are Community-Minded

 • They may be your next-door neighbors, and they live in and care about their, and your, community.

 • They provide necessary support for vocational education programs in your local schools.

 • They encourage the vocational education teachers in your high schools and community colleges.

 • They provide college scholarships through their support of the Educational Foundation.

 • They volunteer in community service projects, like building handicap ramps for service organizations, etc.